-Think about the goal of your blog and the traffic you're wanting to generate from it before you decide to bury your blog in the footer or create access solely through well-intentioned internal links.
+Think about the goal of your blog and the traffic you want to generate from it before you decide to bury your blog in the footer or create access solely through well-intentioned internal links.

 Maximize your digital strategy with Perrill